soupwork/Cisco7to8converter/README.md

             have any password 7's, in which case "No Password 7" will be in the notes field.
 			Each network object will have a numerical index, for sorting in the future.

 Endnote
 ================================================================================
 What is this world coming to? my readme is over 200 lines?
 Who wants to spend that time reading about this?
 Hopefully the program is shorter and more self-explanatory and nobody will need to open this up.

+If I had known how long this program was going to take me, I probably would have gone looking for a less intensive hobby.
+Of the things that are taking a lot of time, worthy of note is learning new things, learning things I had learned before and was sure that I had understood and mastered, going to ridiculous extremes to make sure the program is operating exactly as expected, and a multitude of test datum being sent to individual modules and functions before testing the main program, and testing the integration of all elements through the main program.
+I'll also add thinking.
+I've done a lot of thinking, pondering, considering, what the best or most correct way, or what will be the easiest for someone to help with troubleshooting.